Photo credit: Cristina Santiestevan / Friends of the National Zoo

-Safari Day Camp Class Aides
+Safari Day Camp Class Aides 2016 Teen Volunteers

 Junior Class Aides (ages 13-15) are required to work two weeks.
 Senior Class Aides (ages 16-17) are required to work a minimum of three weeks but may opt to volunteer for up to four weeks.

-Please review the critical dates below for 2014.
+Please review the critical dates below for 2016.

 A completed application packet must include the following items:

-- Completed application form including essay questions.
+- Completed application form (including essay questions).

-- References: identify two references and send them the link below to the Class Aide Reference Form.
+- References: Identify two references and send them the link below for the Class Aide Reference Form.
 References should be adults (18 years or older) who know you well but who are not related to you (teacher, family friend, etc.).
 Give your references the link as soon as possible to ensure they have enough time to complete it.
 Please remember that we can only accept the first 100 applicants who have complete applications and two reference forms.

-- As a reminder, submission of an application is not a guarantee of placement.
+As a reminder, submission of an application is not a guarantee of placement.